-Students desiring to stage a social event on-campus must obtain approval from the Dean of Academic Affairs or Director of Student Services/Registrar.
+Students desiring to stage a social event on-campus must obtain approval from the Dean of Academic Affairs or Student Services Coordinator.
 All students must conduct themselves according to the guidelines and policies set forth in this Catalog or other policies issued by the administration governing the approved event.